adakangg/ances-tree/README.md

 - Supports zooming/panning features for seamless exploration of large structures
 - Overrides D3’s automatic tree layout by repositioning nodes/branches to improves tree balance and readability
 - Upcoming: soon to be available as a Javascript package for easy integration into other projects

+## How It Works
+This is a static web app hosted on GitHub Pages.
+All data is stored locally using browser storage.
+Your inputs and changes persist until cleared manually or by refreshing the page.